conda-incubator/conda-mirror/README.md

 When using S3, you need to configure the S3 endpoint by setting the region, endpoint url, and whether to use path-style addressing.
 You can either set these by using the appropriate CLI flags or by using a configuration file.
+You can set `s3-precondition-check` to `true` or `false` to enable or disable precondition checks when uploading the repodata to the destination.
+Defaults to `true`.

 ```yml
 source: s3://my-source-channel